GRANTS ADMINISTERED BY THE USEA FOUNDATION

 Administered by the USEA Foundation

-The Essex Horse Trials Grant is available to a Developing Rider aged 25 and under who is competing successfully at the CIC3* and above and who is working towards representing the U.S. in international team competition.
-The grant is intended to assist the recipient develop the essential horsemanship skills required for a successful transition from the Young Rider ranks to the Senior Rider ranks.
+The Essex Horse Trials Grant is available to a Developing Rider aged 25-and-under who is competing successfully at the CIC3* level and above and who is working towards representing the U.S. in international team competition.
+The grant is intended to assist the recipient in developing the essential horsemanship skills required for a successful transition from the Young Rider ranks to the Senior Rider ranks.
 The grant may be used for expenses related to equestrian education, coaching, training, and competing.

-Riders must keep complete accounting records and receipts for all funds used and submit these to the USEA Foundation by November 30.
-Funds must be used within the calendar year following receipt of the grant.
+Funds must be used within the calendar year following receipt of the grant and riders must keep complete accounting records and receipts for all funds used and submit these to the USEA Foundation by November 30 of that year.
 Any funds used for inappropriate activities must be repaid to the Essex Horse Trials Grant care of the USEA Foundation.
 The recipient will be required to prepare a report on how the grant has benefited him/her during the year.

-No grant may be conferred upon or inure to the benefit of a member or relative of: (a) the USEA staff, Board of Governors or Committee Chairs; or (b) a member of any Area Council of the USEA (their relatives are eligible as long as the member in question is completely removed from the process of identifying the grant recipient(s).
+No grant may be conferred upon or inure to the benefit of a member or relative of: (a) the USEA staff, Board of Governors or Committee Chairs; or (b) a member of any Area Council of the USEA (their relatives are eligible if the member in question is completely removed from the process of identifying the grant recipient(s).

 The Seema Sonnad Junior Rider's Grant